-Fig. 36 Example of a presentation 'XY 3D 45° Colour Profile' of a multipoint RAMAN measurement of a Si band with UNIFIT 2022, the plot was created using UNIFIT and then inserted as graph into Word document via copy and paste, the maxima (white) of the Si-peak areas are shown, project: Unifit_2022_User_Files\examples\Colourplot3.ufp and Unifit_2022_User_Files\examples\RAMAN\RAMAN-Si-Mapping-101x101.ufp
+Fig. 34.
+Example of a presentation 'XY 3D Colour Profile' of a test profile of SiO2 and Si with UNIFIT 2026, the plot was created using UNIFIT and then inserted as graph into Word document via copy and paste, the maxima (white) of the Si-peak areas are shown in the centre and edges, the plot corresponds with Fig. 32, project: Unifit_2026_User_Files\test spectra\Test35-AreaScan-Si2p-24x24.ufp, window 580

-Steps for quantification (see also example 10):
+Steps for quantification (see example 10):

 - 1. Select and load the regions to be used for quantification, - 2. subtract an appropriate background from each peak, - 3. load a set of sensitivity factors or Sigma values and the used transmission function with [Quantification Concentration Load Sens.
-Fact./Sigma Values] and [Quantification Concentration Load Transmission Function], - 4.
-[Quantification Concentration] activates a dialogue for selecting the windows which should be used for quantification, - 5. select the appropriate windows and press OK - 6. the quantification table will be opened, peak names and the sensitivity factors may be edited, the normalized peak areas and atomic concentrations may be recalculated with Calculate.
+Fact./Sigma Values] and [Quantification Concentration Load Transmission Function],

+- 4. [Quantification Concentration] activates a dialogue for selecting the windows which should be used for quantification, - 5. select the appropriate windows and press OK - 6. the quantification table will be opened, peak names and the sensitivity factors may be edited, the normalized peak areas and atomic concentrations may be recalculated with Calculate.

-A complete analysis including a parameter plot of a parameter dependent measurement is given in Unifit_2022_User_Files\examples\XPS\Angle_Resolved_Measurement_Si.ufp, Example 11 below describes the generation of a parameter plot from an automatically recorded angle resolved measurement of Si.
+A complete analysis including a parameter plot of a parameter dependent measurement is given in Unifit_2026_User_Files\examples\XPS\Angle_Resolved_Measurement_Si.ufp, Example 11 below describes the generation of a parameter plot from an automatically recorded angle resolved measurement of Si.
 The measurement is saved as VAMAS format.
 By contrast example 12 shows the parameter plot of three standard measurements of stepwise oxidized GaAs saved in three projects.

 The command ALT-a or ALT-s saves the concentration result (name, energy (always in KE), quantification (in %, last column)) of exactly two elements.
-The extension of the files is .pai and can be loaded using the sub-routine 3.9.1.4 or 3.9.4.
+The extension of the files is .pai and can be loaded using the sub-routine 3.9.3.2 or 3.9.2.2.
 The intensity ratio is settled to 1.